Karuma303/rs_sdf/README.md

 ## TODO

 - [x] Simple prototype with image input and output
-- [ ] Updated readme and add some documentation
-- [ ] DfProcessor trait
+- [X] SourceProcessor trait
 - [X] Two-channel image output
+- [ ] Simple CPU-based Renderer for SDFs (simplification of a FragmentShader)
+- [ ] Update readme and add some documentation
 - [ ] Unit tests
 - [ ] More algorithms for distance generation (currently only sweeping)
 - [ ] Real signed distance field output
-- [ ] Simple CPU-based Renderer for SDFs (simplification of a FragmentShader)
 - [ ] Simple WASM project with some WGPU Shader to demonstrate font rendering with SDFs
 - [ ] Command line interface
 - [ ] OTF/TTF Interface to convert font glyphs to SDFs